IST-DASLab/ISTA-DASLab-Optimizers/README.md

   - official repository: [GitHub](https://github.com/IST-DASLab/MicroAdam)

 ### Installation
-To use the latest stable version of the repository, you can install via pip:
+To use the latest stable version of this repository, you can install via pip:

 ```shell
 pip3 install ista-daslab-optimizers
 ```

+and you can also visit the [PyPi page](https://pypi.org/project/ista-daslab-optimizers/).

 We also provide a script `install.sh` that creates a new environment, installs requirements and then installs the project as a Python package following these steps: